-The established PB4L team are continuously gathering data in relation to play ground and in class behaviour.
+The established PB4L team is continuously gathering data in relation to play ground and in class behaviour.
 This data and information is being used to inform the direction and changes being made to the school wide behaviour management system.

-AIM 3 TARGETS FOR 2022 Actions to achieve targets Led By Budget Timeframe 3.1 School-wide behaviour management system embedded within the school community Ongoing communication, PLD and tier 2 / 3 training PB4L team / coach \$5,000 End of term 1 3.2 School community will demonstrate a clear understanding of the school wide behaviour management system Encouraging whanau / business community to use common PB4L language PB4L Team ongoing 3.3 Noticeable progress in student achievement as a result of PB4L system Students making accelerated progress in class throughout 2021 as a result of engaged children PB4L team ongoing 3.4 Restorative practice will be an integral aspect of behaviour management Attending tier 2 / 3 training with all staff PB4L Team Throughout 2022-23 3.5 Ensure all documentation regarding PB4L is well communicated and evident in the school environment Ensure school signage is clearly seen and understood and PB4L data shared amongst staff and students PB4L team / BOT End of 2022 3.6 PB4L is an integral aspect of the Coley Street School community PB4L is fully integrated across all school communication PB4L Team / Principal / BOT Ongoing
+AIM 3 TARGETS FOR 2024 Actions to achieve targets Led By Budget Timeframe 3.1 School-wide behaviour management system embedded within the school community Ongoing communication, PLD and tier 2 / 3 training PB4L team / coach \$4,000 End of term 1 3.2 School community will demonstrate a clear understanding of the school wide behaviour management system Encouraging whanau / business community to use common PB4L language with Maori Kaupapa PB4L Team ongoing 3.3 Noticeable progress in student achievement as a result of PB4L system Students making accelerated progress in class throughout 2023 as a result of engaged children PB4L team ongoing 3.4 Restorative practice will be an integral aspect of behaviour management Attending tier 2 / 3 training with all staff PB4L Team Throughout 2022-23 3.5 Ensure all documentation regarding PB4L is well communicated and evident in the school environment Ensure school signage is clearly seen and understood and PB4L data shared amongst staff and students PB4L team / BOT End of 2023 3.6 PB4L is an integral aspect of the Coley Street School community PB4L is fully integrated across all school communication and constantly reviewed and refreshed PB4L Team / Principal / BOT Ongoing